evandisoft/RedOnion/ScriptingReadme.md

 This will allow you to make your autorun scripts do different things depending on which scene you are in.

+You can also define various functions and functionality in a file and set it as an autorun script.

 ## Intellisense
 Both languages provide intellisense.
 It is very useful and fun to use.